 As I am an electrical engineer, who realized that he likes computer science much better than the stuff he learned at university for the last few years, I am in some kind of dilemma...
 But that is actually not that bad, as I can start to learn new things! :)

-I bought a book about algorithms, just because I was confused all the time what
+I bought a book about algorithms, just because I was confused all the time what is this

 Actually "An Algorithm a Day" is a lie, I can't manage to understand and implement an algorithm every day.
 First, my girlfriend might kill me.
 Second, as I mentioned earlier, I currently suck at implementing algorithms; that's the reason I require infinite time to implement something properly.
 Third, I have some kind of real life; I love cooking hanging around with friends and so on.
 So, dear reader, expect that "An Algorithm a Day" might become "An Algorithm a Week" or so.